-As noted in Chapter 4, net total employment land need for the plan period in the remainder of South Derbyshire, beyond the Derby Urban Area, is 42.27 ha. is 53 ha.
-In the interests of sustainability and to ensure that an attractive choice of sites can be offered to prospective investors, it has been determined that there should be some additional employment growth to balance planned housing growth.
+- 6.2 As noted in Chapter 4, net total employment land need for the plan period in the remainder of South Derbyshire, beyond the Derby Urban Area, is 42.27 ha. - 6.3 New land will be at Hilton Business Park to the north for 3.7 hectares and to the east of Hilton Business Park for 3.25 hectares.
+Parts of the established business park are also to be retained for industrial and business use.

-- 6.3 New land will be at Hilton Business Park to the north for 3.7 hectares and to the east of Hilton Business Park for 3.25 hectares.
-Parts of the established business park are also to be retained for industrial and business use. - In the Swadlincote urban area new land will be at Cadley Hill (§ 3ha) and the Woodville Regeneration Area (12ha).
-The extent of the latter is subject to securing public infrastructure funding toward the development of the proposed Swadlincote Regeneration Route which will have a bearing on the mix of uses on the site. - The addition of these sites to the land supply on strategic sites brings the total provision for the period 2008 2028 to around 80 ha.
-For the remainder of the District beyond the Derby Urban Area the additional employment sites in the plan period will bring the total provision to around 82 hectares. - 6.6 Development can also be expected to come forward on small unallocated sites through extensions to existing businesses and rural diversification schemes. - 6.7 The remainder of the strategic allocation comprises sites with planning consent at Dove Valley Business Park, Tetron Point and the former Drakelow power station site. - 6.8 Dove Valley Business Park has been successful in attracting business investment to the District, largely as a consequence of it being directly connected to the A50 trunk road.
+- 6.4 In the Swadlincote urban area new land will be at Cadley Hill (3ha) and the Woodville Regeneration Area (12 ha).
+The extent of the latter is subject to securing public infrastructure funding toward the development of the proposed Swadlincote Regeneration Route which will have a bearing on the mix of uses on the site. - 6.5 For the remainder of the District beyond the Derby Urban Area the additional employment sites in the plan period will bring the total provision to around 82 hectares. - 6.6 Development can also be expected to come forward on small unallocated sites through extensions to existing businesses and rural diversification schemes. - 6.7 The remainder of the strategic allocation comprises sites with planning consent at Dove Valley Business Park, Tetron Point and the former Drakelow power station site. - 6.8 Dove Valley Business Park has been successful in attracting business investment to the District, largely as a consequence of it being directly connected to the A50 trunk road.
 Much of the land with planning consent for industrial and business uses on this brownfield site has now been developed.
-However, a number of plots remain available. - 6.9 In Swadlincote, provision is made for continued employment development adjacent to the A444, on land to the south of Cadley Hill Industrial Estate. - 6.10 At the former Drakelow power station site, an area of 12 ha adjacent to proposed new housing development has the benefit of planning consent to be redeveloped for industrial and business purposes. - M71 6.11 Further land has been allocated for employment-led regeneration at on a regeneration site in Woodville, although it is currently unclear what the overall mix of uses is likely to be (see Policy \$D9E6). - 6.12 As noted under Policy INF3, there is market interest in the establishment of new Strategic Rail Freight interchanges in this part of the East Midlands.
-The development of such a proposal within South Derbyshire would be expected to generate new employment on a significant scale, with wide ranging strategic planning implications.
+However, a number of plots remain available. - 6.9 In Swadlincote, provision is made for continued employment development adjacent to the A444, on land to the south of Cadley Hill Industrial Estate. - 6.10 At the former Drakelow power station site, an area of 12 ha adjacent to proposed new housing development has the benefit of planning consent to be redeveloped for industrial and business purposes. - 6.11 Further land has been allocated for employment-led regeneration on a regeneration site in Woodville, (see Policy E6). - 6.12 As noted under Policy INF3, there is market interest in the establishment of new Strategic Rail Freight interchanges in this part of the East Midlands.
+The development of such a proposal within South Derbyshire would be expected to generate new employment on a significant scale, with wide ranging strategic planning implications. - 6.13 The South Derbyshire Economic Development Strategy identifies a shortage of start-up and grow-on business accommodation in the District.
+To help meet this need, conditions will be attached to future planning consents for development of the strategic employment sites at Hilton, Cadley Hill, Dove Valley Park and the Woodville Regeneration Area requiring the provision of an element of smaller units of up to $100m^2$ in size and "grow-on" units of up to $500m^2$ in size, and/or small, serviced plots allowing owner occupiers to develop bespoke

-Employment Policy 1: Strategic Employment Land Allocations -E1D TETRON POINT AND E1A & E1G CADLEY HILL
+Employment Policy 1: Strategic Employment Land Allocations - E1D TETRON POINT AND E1A & E1G CADLEY HILL